AlexMGitHub/DS-A_Python/README.md

 The `src/` directory contains three directories.
 The solutions to the exercises are contained within `dsa/`, while some source code from the [textbook's GitHub repo](https://github.com/mjwestcott/Goodrich) (with license) is contained in the `textbook_src/` directory.
 The third directory, `interviews/` consists of solutions to interview questions or exercises relevant to data structures and algorithms.

 ## Testing with `pytest`
-Pytest comes out of the box with powerful and easy-to-use features like test parameterization and test fixtures.
+`pytest` comes out of the box with powerful and easy-to-use features like test parameterization and test fixtures.
 It also requires less boilerplate code than the `unittest` unit testing framework included in the Python standard library.
 My secondary goal for working through *Data Structures and Algorithms in Python* was to become more familiar with`pytest`and software testing in general.
 I learned how to parameterize tests, create my own custom test fixtures, mock Python built-ins, and use`pytest` plugins like `pytest-cov` to measure the code coverage of my tests.

 ### `pytest-cov`